fezhenko/auction_project/README.md

 # auction_project
-diploma project to create online auction using spring framework
+project allow to create and manage auctions, add items, make bids, and get payments from buyers to sellers.